Yandex Cloud

 You can set up regular collection of Managed Service for Apache Airflow™ cluster performance logs.
 Logs will be delivered to a log group in Cloud Logging.
 You can choose between these two types of log groups:

-• Log group used by default in the cluster folder.
+• Default log group of the cluster folder.

 • Custom log group.